 Jeff knew that there had to be a use for the discarded barnacle shells at Salton Sea.
 He first experimented with them as a building material, and then tried to create an apparatus that would control storm water pollution.
 In the end, he discovered that the best use for the shells was to create mosaic art and sculptures.

-I am also available to do commissioned work and public art displays
+Jeff is available to do commissioned work and public art displays

-I will work one-on-one with you to create your vision and make it a physical reality.
+He will work one-on-one with you to create your vision and make it a physical reality.